 Scoring will involve one or more NBCTs independently and holistically evaluating the NBCT’s MOC submission.
-Based on the entire body of evidence submitted, an assessor(s) will then make a single decision— to maintain certification or not to maintain certification.
+Based on the entire body of evidence submitted, an assessor(s) will then make a single decision— to maintaining certification or not maintaining certification.
 This scoring procedure will mirror what takes place in scoring the current Certification Renewal’s Profile of Professional Growth.

 Overall, your MOC submission must demonstrate that your professional growth continues to align with the Five Core Propositions, the current National Board Standards for your area of certification, and the Architecture of Accomplished Teaching.